 1318905 W/O Alexander J.F

 W.O.
-Joe Alexander was the son of Joseph and Constance Alexander, the owners of the coal yard in Station Road, which is now the new car park (120 High Street).
+Joe Alexander was the son of Joseph and Constance Alexander, the owners of the coal yard in Station Road, which is now a car park.
 Educated at Newbury Grammar School, he always had an interest in farming and worked on the local farms of Mr Hosier at Wexcombe and Roy Chamberlain at North Standen before going on to the agricultural college at Sparsholt.
 Afterwards he attended Reading University for about eighteen months before he and some friends went into a recruiting centre and asked to join the air force.
 After basic training, he was selected for pilot training and sent to America to learn his skills in Oklahoma during 1941-2.
 On returning to England he attended 56 Operational Training Unit at Tealing before joining 56 Squadron.

 - Joe examining the damage to the wing of his Tempest, with part of the Me109 he shot down embedded in the wing.
 (Dec 1944)